department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility/after-you-apply.md

 ### How much time do I have to appeal the decision?

-If you disagree with our decision, you can file a Notice of Disagreement within one year from the date of the pre-need decision letter.
-If you don't file a Notice of Disagreement within one year, our decision will become final.
+If you disagree with our decision, you can file a Notice of Disagreement within 1 year from the date of the pre-need decision letter.
+If you don't file a Notice of Disagreement within 1 year, our decision will become final.

 ### Can my family member or authorized representative still apply for my burial in a VA national cemetery at the time of need?